landonr/homeThing/README.md

 </p>

 iPod style wifi remote that uses ESPHome and Home Assistant to integrate with your smart home
-- Controls music playback from Spotify and Sonos on local speakers
+- Controls music playback on smart speakers
-- Works as a remote for Roku TVs
+- Works as a remote for smart TVs
-- Toggles lights, runs custom scenes and scripts
+- Controls lights, thermostats, garage doors and more
 - Shows the status of your smart home sensors

-Supports many different hardware configurations:
-- M5Stack Fire (no additional hardware)
-- M5Stick C (no additional hardware)
-- Lilygo T-Display T4 (no additional hardware, scrollwheel coming soon)
-- Lilygo T-Display TTGO with Adafruit ANO Scrollwheel

 #### Uses custom external components https://github.com/landonr/esphome-components
-* Home assistant media player
-	* Speakers
-		* Sonos
-		* Spotify
-	* Screens
-		* Roku
-		* Kodi
-		* Samsung
-		* Android TV
-* Light control, switch control
-* Custom media sources
-	* Spotify recent playlists
-	* Sonos favorites
-	* Custom playlists
-	* Custom YouTube video lists

 ### Learn More
  - [Get Started](GettingStarted.md) - Learn how to build your own remote